Sebastion-Vigil/parte-de-horas/README.md

 # React Timesheet App
+ - DO NOT PUSH TO GITHUB 'TILL NEW YEAR'S DAY, YA HEARD?
+ - DO NOT EVEN COMMIT LOCALLY YO!
 ## MVP
  - To be a complete MERN app when finished
  - User will be able to register & create account